Snow, sleet, ice and rain make for midweek mess Thursday

-A winter weather advisory is set to go into effect Wednesday night ahead of snow, sleet, ice and eventually rain that will make the Thursday morning commute a mess.
+Snow, sleet and icy rain pelted parts of the tri-state area early Thursday, dusting cars anew and glazing streets as dozens of school districts across the region adjusted schedules to accommodate the weather.

-The advisory is for the entire tri-state area, except for eastern Suffolk County on Long Island and immediately along the coast of the Jersey Shore.
+A winter weather advisory is in effect for the entire tri-state area, except for eastern Suffolk County on Long Island and immediately along the coast of the Jersey Shore.
+Check the latest weather alerts for your neighborhood here.

-The system arrives in the New York City metro area in the pre-dawn hours Thursday.
-At the onset, precipitation will be entirely snow.
-It won’t be heavy snow, but it is still enough to reduce visibility and make for some slippery conditions for people hitting the roads.
-Take it easy and give yourself plenty of time to get to your destination, especially if you’re travelling on untreated roads.
+The system arrived in the New York City metro area in the pre-dawn hours Thursday.
+It started all snow and though not heavy, it is still enough to reduce visibility and make for some slippery conditions for people hitting the roads.
+Take it easy and give yourself plenty of time to get to your destination, especially if you’re traveling on untreated roads.

 Get Tri-state area news delivered to your inbox.
 Sign up for NBC New York's News Headlines newsletter.